spacesprotocol/spaces-website/content/_index.md

 The `bid` covenant indicates spending this output requires either another bid spend or a registration spend if the claim height is reached.
 There are three types of covenants: `bid`, `transfer`, and `reserved`.

-Spends that don't satisfy a covenant condition will be revoked by the protocol causing the winner bidder to lose any coins they have burned or ownership of their name.
+Spends that don't satisfy a covenant condition will be revoked by the protocol causing the winning bidder to lose any coins they have burned or ownership of their name.

 The `claim_height` field is not populated in the above output indicating the name is still in the pre-auctions phase.
 Every 144 blocks, the top 10 names with highest bids are rolled out to the auctions.